-(The following information about forms is taken from the gazette.
-Because failure to notify or publish a form in the gazette does not invalidate the form, it may be necessary to check with the relevant government department for the latest information about forms (see SIA s 58(8)).)
+(The following information about forms is taken from the gazette and is included for information purposes only.
+Because failure by a department to notify or publish a form in the gazette does not invalidate the form, you should check with the relevant government department for the latest information about forms (see Statutory Instruments Act, section 58(8)).

-Form 1 Version 1-Application for registration of a residential service pubd gaz 30 August 2002 p 1552
+Form 1 Version 4-Application for Registration of a Residential Service pubd gaz 1 December 2006 p 1586

-Form 2 Version 1-Application for accreditation of a residential service pubd gaz 30 August 2002 p 1552 pubd gaz 30 August 2002 p 1552
+Form 2 Version 1-Application for accreditation of a residential service pubd gaz 30 August 2002 p 1552

-Form 3 Version 1-Application for renewal of a residential service pubd gaz 30 August 2002 p 1552 pub gaz 16 September 2005 p 219
+Form 3 Version 1-Application for renewal of a residential service pubd gaz 30 August 2002 p 1552 pubd gaz 16 September 2005 p 219

-Form 4 Version 1-Application to become a registered service provider of a currently registered residential service (change of service provider)
+Form 4 Version 4-Application to Become a Registered Service Provider of a currently registered Residential Service (Change of Service Provider) pubd gaz 1 December 2006 p 1586